dckesler/Angular-Directive-Project/README.md

  Now you should have everything hooked up so it shows Geoff's data and the weather data for Provo.
 But is that good enough?

 ##Step 6.
 Ramping up our ramp up.
  Now let's change this so it shows the weather data for whichever user we select.
 We're going to need to use `'&'` again.
- - Make a function on the `home` controller that takes in a parameter and sets a property on the `$scope` to be that current user.
+ - Make a function on the `home` controller that takes in a parameter and sets a property on the `$scope` to be that parameter.
 Maybe you see where this is going.

  We want to get this function into our `dirDisplay` controller.
 But in order to do that we need to isolate `dirDisplay`'s scope.
  This also means we need to pass in each individual user through the `scope` object as well.
  - To make it easier on ourselves, let's pass the current user from our `ng-repeat` into our directive through a `user` attribute.
-This way we can leave our two-way bindings as the same thing.
+This way we can leave our two-way bindings as they are.
  - Also pass our new function that sets our current user from our `home` controller into our directive through a `setUser` attribute.
   - You'll need to add an argument in there again.
 Go with `user`.